 The princess ran and tried to cling to him; but he was on the red steed, rushing away between earth and sky, before she could stop him.
-She held, however, so firmly to one of the blue glass Thirteenth Son of the King of Erin.
-171 boots that Scan Ruadh had to leave it in her hands.
+She held, however, so firmly to one of the blue glass boots that Sean Ruadh had to leave it in her hands.

-When he drove home the cows that night, the king came out, and Sean Ruadh asked: "What news from the urfeist?"
+When he drove home the cows that night, the king came out, and Sean Ruadh asked:

+"What news from the urfeist?"

-"Oh!" said the king, "I've had the luck since you came to me.
+"Oh " said the king, " I 've had the luck since you came to me.
 A champion wearing all the colors of the sky, and riding a red steed between earth and air, destroyed the urfeist to-day.
-My daughter is safe forever; but she is ready to kill herself because she has n't the man that saved her."
+My daughter is safe forever; but she is ready to kill herself because she hasn't the man that saved her."

 That night there was a feast in the king's castle such as no one had ever seen before.

-The halls were filled with princes and champions, and each one said: "I am the man that saved the princess!"
+The halls were filled with princes and champions, and each one said: "I am the man that saved the princess !"